TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/exr-howtochgbandwidthofexrcircuit.md

 <properties
-	pageTitle="management/how to change bandwidth of an expressroutecircuit" description="management/how to change bandwidth of an expressroutecircuit " service="microsoft.network"
+	pageTitle="management/how to change bandwidth of an expressroutecircuit" description="management/how to change bandwidth of an expressroutecircuit" service="microsoft.network"
 	resource="expressroutecircuits"
 	authors="radwiv"